ohshitgorillas/k8s-bittorrent/README.md

 Prerequisites:
 * VPN provider that supports WireGuard, and a forwarded port
-* Kubernetes cluster with the ability to set unsafe sysctls on the node
+* A Kubernetes cluster with the ability to set unsafe sysctls on the node
-* wireguard-tools installed on the node's host system
+* `wireguard-tools` installed on the node's host system
 * Keel (https://keel.sh/docs/1)
 * A private k8s registry for Transmission's liveness probe (https://www.linuxtechi.com/setup-private-docker-registry-kubernetes/)